ebanx/woocommerce-gateway-ebanx-local/readme.txt

 == Screenshots ==

 1. EBANX Features - Allow your customers to save their credit card data to buy with just one-click; in addition to increasing your sales even more.
-4. Plugin Configuration - To start your integration, send an email to [localintegration@ebanxpay.com](mailto:localintegration@ebanxpay.com) to request your test and live keys.
+4. Plugin Configuration - To start your integration, send an email to [hello@ebanxpay.com](mailto:hello@ebanxpay.com) to request your test and live keys.
 Insert them and choose to enable the sandbox mode for testing.
-6. Plugin Configuration - Set more advanced options such as Save Card Data, One-click payment, Enable Auto-Capture, Maximum number of Installments, etc.
+6. Plugin Configuration - Set more advanced options such as Save Card Data, One-click payment, Enable Auto-Capture, Maximum number of Instalments, etc.

 == Security section ==